The resource theory of steering: Assemblage conversions and no steering bits

-The first one, proven in App.~\ref{sec:assemb_transformations}, establishes necessary and sufficient conditions for stochastic-SNIO conversions between pure orthogonal assemblages, therefore playing a similar role here to the one played in entanglement theory by Vidal's theorem \cite{Vidal99} for stochastic-LOCC pure-state conversions. \begin{thm}[Criterion for stochastic-SNIO conversion] Let $\Psi_{A|X}$ and $\Psi'_{A|X}$ be any two pure orthogonal assemblages with $d=s=r=2$.
-Then, $\Psi_{A|X}$ can be transformed into $\Psi'_{A|X}$ by a stochastic SNIO iff: either $\Psi'_{A|X}\in\mathsf{LHS}$ or $P'_{A|X}=P_{A|X}$ and
+The first one, proven in App.~\ref{sec:assemb_transformations}, establishes necessary and sufficient conditions for stochastic-1W-LOCC conversions between pure orthogonal assemblages, therefore playing a similar role here to the one played in entanglement theory by Vidal's theorem \cite{Vidal99} for stochastic-LOCC pure-state conversions. \begin{thm}[Criterion for stochastic-1W-LOCC conversion] Let $\Psi_{A|X}$ and $\Psi'_{A|X}$ be any two pure orthogonal assemblages with $d=s=r=2$.
+Then, $\Psi_{A|X}$ can be transformed into $\Psi'_{A|X}$ by a stochastic 1W-LOCC iff: either $\Psi'_{A|X}\in\mathsf{LHS}$ or $P'_{A|X}=P_{A|X}$ and

-\end{thm} In other words, no pure orthogonal assemblage of minimal dimension can be obtained via a SNIO, not even probabilistically, from a pure orthogonal assemblage of minimal dimension with a different state-basis overlap unless the former is unsteerable.
+for some $\alpha\in\{0,1\}$. \end{thm} In other words, no pure orthogonal assemblage of minimal dimension can be obtained via a 1W-LOCC, not even probabilistically, from a pure orthogonal assemblage of minimal dimension with a different state-basis overlap (except for trivial relabellings of $a$, given by $\alpha$) unless the former is unsteerable.
 Hence, each state-basis overlap defines an inequivalent class of steering, there being infinitely many of them.
 This is in a way reminiscent to the inequivalent classes of entanglement in multipartite \cite{Duer99} or infinite-dimensional bipartite \cite{Owari04} systems, but here the phenomenon is found already for bipartite systems of minimal dimension.

-The second theorem, proven in App. \ref{sec:no_steering_bits}, rules out the possibility of there being a (non-orthogonal) minimal-dimension pure assemblage from which all assemblages can be obtained. \begin{thm}[Non-existence of steering bits] There exists no pure assemblage with $d=s=r=2$ that can be transformed into any assemblage by stochastic SNIOs. \end{thm} Hence, among the minimal-dimension assemblages there is no operationally well defined \emph{unit of steering}, or \emph{steering bit}, i.e., an assemblage from which all assemblages can be obtained for free and can therefore be taken as a measure-independent maximally steerable assemblage.
+The second theorem, proven in App. \ref{sec:no_steering_bits}, rules out the possibility of there being a (non-orthogonal) minimal-dimension pure assemblage from which all assemblages can be obtained. \begin{thm}[Non-existence of steering bits] There exists no pure assemblage with $d=s=r=2$ that can be transformed into any assemblage by stochastic 1W-LOCCs. \end{thm} Hence, among the minimal-dimension assemblages there is no operationally well defined \emph{unit of steering}, or \emph{steering bit}, i.e., an assemblage from which all assemblages can be obtained for free and can therefore be taken as a measure-independent maximally steerable assemblage.
 This is again in striking contrast to entanglement theory, where pure maximally entangled states can be defined without the need of entanglement quantifiers and each one can be transformed into any state by deterministic LOCCs \cite{Vidal99,Nielsen99}.